 - Ask about marital status.
 Has there been recent bereavement or divorce which may have affected symptoms?

-- Ask about sexual orientation and consider likelihood of sexually transmitted infection, eg syphilis, HIV
+- Ask about sexual orientation and consider the likelihood of sexually transmitted infection - eg, syphilis, HIV

 Consider if there may be a genetic basis or predisposition.
 For example:

-- A cousin with Duchenne muscular dystrophy or Becker muscular dystrophy would be very important for a boy who cannot run like his peers.
+- A cousin with Duchenne muscular dystrophy or Becker's muscular dystrophy would be very important for a boy who cannot run like his peers.

-- Huntingdon's chorea is unusual in that it is a familial disease that does not present until well into adult life.
+- Huntington's chorea is unusual in that it is a familial disease that does not present until well into adult life.

-- A family history of, eg type 2 diabetes, cerebral aneurysm, neuropathies, epilepsy, migraine or vascular disease may be important.
+- A family history of, for example, type 2 diabetes mellitus, cerebral aneurysm, neuropathies, epilepsy, migraine or vascular disease may be important.